 St Anne’s has been a place of worship for over 114 years and still represents the best that Belfast has to offer in terms of worship, arts, music and hope.

 Belfast Cathedral is the only cathedral in Northern Ireland to maintain a pattern of daily sung services.
-The cathedral choir, made up of boy and girl choristers and adult Lay Clerks and Choral Scholars, sings for seven services each week - Evensong Sunday to Friday, and the Eucharist on Sunday morning.
+The cathedral choir, made up of boy and girl choristers and adult Lay Clerks and Choral Scholars, sings for four services each week - Evensong on Thursday, Friday and Sunday , and the Eucharist on Sunday morning.

 In addition to its liturgical duties, the choir gives concerts, broadcasts, makes recordings and tours in Northern Ireland and abroad.